victorfreiry/blockchain-homework/POA Development Chain/README.md

 ./geth --datadir node2 init networkname.json
 Now the nodes can be used to begin mining blocks.

+NOTE: Make sure to get your enode address in the lines after running Node 1.

 Run the nodes in separate terminal windows with the commands:
 ./geth --datadir node1 --unlock "SEALER_ONE_ADDRESS" --mine --rpc --allow-insecure-unlock ./geth --datadir node2 --unlock "SEALER_TWO_ADDRESS" --mine --port 30304 --bootnodes "enode://SEALER_ONE_ENODE_ADDRESS@127.0.0.1:30303" --ipcdisable --allow-insecure-unlock